 The Muslim Brotherhood's failure to recognize and confront the strategic deception it faces has been a catastrophic misstep.
 The rhetoric of democracy and reform has been weaponized against it, creating divisions and fostering alliances that serve external agendas.
-The Brotherhood's leadership must confront the uncomfortable reality that Local commanders and members of one of Aleppo's most important rebel units, the Liwa al-Tawhid brigade, regarded as the "armed wing of the Syrian Muslim Brotherhood," gather for a daily meeting in their headquarters in Izaa neighborhood of Aleppo on September 25, 2012.
-MIGUEL MEDINA/AFP
+The Brotherhood's leadership must confront the uncomfortable reality that its actions, in many cases, have undermined the very objectives it claims to champion.

+Local commanders and members of one of Aleppo's most important rebel units, the Liwa al-Tawhid bri aade, regarded as the "armed wing of the Syrian Muslim Brotherhood, gather for a daily meeting in their headquarters in Izaa neighborhood MIGUEL MEDINA/AFP advancing the Zionist agenda.
+The trajectory of the Muslim Brotherhood has profound implications for the broader West Asia.
+By weakening key states like Syria and Egypt, the Brotherhood has inadvertently contributed to creating a regional landscape characterized by fragmentation and conflict.
+This environment not only benefits the Zionist regime but also perpetuates cycles of instability that undermine the region's ability to resist external domination.